CSHL-devon/SequenceMachine/README.md

 #### Final Valve

-The final output valve selects between clean air and odorant, shifting whichever is active to the animal, and whichever in inactive to exhaust.
+The final output valve selects between clean air and odorized air, directing whichever is active to the animal, and whichever in inactive to exhaust.
 It can be purchased, or made in a few different ways, but it should always be an isolation valve and THE WHETTED SURFACES SHOULD ALWAYS BE TEFLON/PTFE.

 We sometimes use the NResearch dual 3-way Shuttle valve, which is an all-in-one solution, but there are some issues with it.
 It's very expensive (~$200+) and gets more so every year.
 It also has a large pressure transient during the switch which needs to be buffered out with an air dilution (at least 1:1) AFTER the valve.
 In my experience, this is good practice for any solution, but especially necessary for this valve.